ngreenstein/turkframe/README.md

 ## Getting Started

 1. Modify the `turkframe` PsiTurk project's config files, templates, styles, etc. to suit your needs.
-2. Modify the `experimentUrl` variable in `turkframe/static/js/task.js` to point towards your experiment.
+2. Customize the inline script in `templates/exp.html` to point Turkframe towards your experiment and register any custom message handlers.
-3. Include `turkframe.js` in your experiment.
-4. Add any necessary communication between PsiTurk and your experiment using `Turkframe.getPsiTurkData()`, `Turkframe.messageUp()`, and adding to the the `switch` statement in `task.js`.
+3. From your experiment, you may call `Turkframe.messageUp()` to send custom messages to your handlers.
-5. From your experiment, call `Turkframe.messageFinished()` when ready to hand control back to PsiTurk.
+4. From your experiment, call `Turkframe.messageFinished()` when ready to hand control back to PsiTurk.